 Family-to-Family (F2F) is a course structured to help family members understand and support a relative diagnosed with a serious mental illness while maintaining their own well-being.
 The course is taught by trained volunteer family members who know what it’s like to have a loved one with a serious mental illness.
 F2F is offered as a community service without charge.
 Registration is Required.

-- Family-to-Family at the LANKENAU Medical Center in Wynnewood will begin on Wednesday, February 19, and will meet once a week for 12 weeks from 7-9:30 p.m.
+- We will publicize the new start date once it has been finalized.
+This course will meet once a week for 8 weeks from 7-9:30 p.m. on Wednesday evenings.
+Date to be determined.
 For questions or to register, please contact Judy Green at F2FMainLine@aol.com.